SCPR/oembed-manual/services/livestream/README.md

 ![LiveStream1](images/livestream1.png)
 2. Use the video's URL as the oEmbed URL.

-The correct URL for the following map is `http://new.livestream.com/DFJ/DraperDemoDay`
+The correct URL for the following video is `http://new.livestream.com/DFJ/DraperDemoDay`

 ![LiveStream 2](images/livestream2.png)